misto/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/networking.md

 If installing Calico, follow their [installation steps](https://projectcalico.docs.tigera.io/getting-started/kubernetes/managed-public-cloud/eks) and ensure you modify the `hostNetwork: True` option on the cert-manager installation options later.

+By default Gitpod's installation in EKS will result in a classic load balancer being provisioned that you can point your DNS entries at.

 </div>
 </CloudPlatformToggle>